Malagasy peoples

+The Malagasy (Malgache or Gasy) are the Austronesian-speaking ethnic groups indigenous to the island country of Madagascar.
+They emerged over several centuries through interaction between Austronesians from Maritime Southeast Asia, who settled mainly in the island's interior, and Bantu migrants from Southeast Africa who arrived later and established communities along the coasts.
+Traditionally, the Malagasy have been divided into various sub-ethnic groups.
+The "Highlanders," such as the Merina and Betsileo of the central highlands around Antananarivo, Alaotra (Ambatondrazaka) and Fianarantsoa, tend to have more Austronesian ancestry.
+In contrast, the "coastal dwellers," including the Sakalava, Bara, Vezo, Betsimisaraka, and Mahafaly, generally have a higher proportion of Bantu ancestry.

+The Merina are broadly divided into two subgroups that differ in their ancestral composition.
+The first, often referred to as the "Merina A," includes the Hova and Andriana classes, who possess approximately 77 percent Asian ancestry (mainly from Borneo and other Austronesian peoples, with around 7 percent Han-related), 20 percent African ancestry (largely Bantu and Yoruba-related), and about 3 percent from other origins.
+The second subgroup, known as the "Merina B" or Andevo, have roughly 50 percent African ancestry, 46 percent Asian (primarily Austronesian with minor Han-related ancestry), and 4 percent from other sources.
+The Malagasy population was 2,242,000 in the first census in 1900.
+Their population had a massive growth in the next hundred years, especially under the French colonial period as French Madagascar.

 Genetics and origins of the populations

-The genetics element about the dual origin of the Malagasy can be traced to the mid-20th century with results regarding blood group distribution.
-An expansive island-wide survey of the genetic diversity has been performed from 2008 to 2018.
+An island-wide survey of the genetic diversity was performed from 2008 to 2018.
 This project was called "MAGE" (for Madagascar, Anthropology Genetics Ethno-linguistic).
-Around 3000 inhabitants of Madagascar have participated in this study and provided their saliva for a genetic study.
-Three hundred villages across Madagascar have been sampled in terms of genetic, linguistic and cultural diversity.
+Around 3000 inhabitants of Madagascar participated in this study and provided their saliva for a genetic study.
+Three hundred villages across Madagascar were sampled in terms of genetic, linguistic and cultural diversity.
 This research was led and performed by Malagasy and European researchers and academics.
 This study demonstrated that all Malagasy people have mixed African and Asian ancestry.

 But the proportion of ancestral genes differs.
 Coastal Malagasy populations, including the Temoro, Vezo, and Mikea, etc. have approximately 70% African ancestry and 30% Asian ancestry, while highlander tribes tend to have lower African ancestry at around 45%.
 In a recent island-wide survey the male-only Y chromosomes of African origin are more common than those of East Asian origin, but it varies depending on the study (70.7 vs. 20.7 or 51% vs 34%).
 However the mtDNA lineages, passed down from mother to child, are the opposite (42.4% African origin vs. 50.1% East Asian origin).
+Male-only Y chromosome of East/Southeast Asian paternal frequencies such as Haplogroup O-M175 varies from 45% in Antalaotra, 16% in the Ampanabaka, 5% Anteony.
+In contrast, African male haplogroup such as E1b1a1 constituted 76% of the Ampanabaka genetic diversity, but only 7% in the Antalaotra and 12% in the Anteony.